LucaCiucci/differential-rs/doc/main.typ

     (name: "Luca Ciucci", email: "luca.ciucci99@gmail.com"), ),
   abstract: [
-    We present a novel /*TODO maybe advanced/generic instead of advances??*/ implementation of the forward mode automatic differentiation algorithm, written in Rust, that allows for efficient arbitrary-order and arbitrary number of variables derivatives computation.
+    We present a novel /*TODO maybe advanced/generic instead of advances??*/ implementation of the forward mode automatic differentiation algorithm written in Rust, #diff-package, that allows for efficient arbitrary-order and arbitrary number of variables derivatives computation.
 We analyze different approaches to the problem and we elaborate an implementation that can be easily extended and optimized.
   ],
 )